Maldives opposition calls for Indian intervention as president imposes emergency rule

 “President Yameen has systematically alienated his coalition, jailed or exiled every major opposition political figure, deprived elected members of parliament of their right to represent their voters in the legislature, revised laws to erode human rights ... and weakened the institutions of government,” the U.S. State Department said in a statement.

-Indian intervention in the Maldives would not be unprecedented, as New Delhi sent troops in 1988 to foil a coup, purportedly involving foreign mercenaries.
+Indian intervention in the Maldives would not be unprecedented, as New Delhi sent troops in 1988 to foil a coup.

-China’s Foreign Ministry spokesman Geng Shuang said it was an internal matter for the Maldives.
+Chinese Foreign Ministry spokesman Geng Shuang said it was an internal matter for the Maldives.

 “We believe that the Maldives government, political parties and people have the wisdom and ability to cope with the present situation themselves,” Geng told a daily news briefing.